TESS observations of the WASP-121 b phase curve: Methods

-Here, $A_g$ is the geometric albedo in the TESS passband, which quantifies the reflectivity of a planet relative to that of a Lambertian disk and differs from the Bond albedo, $A_B$, which is the ratio of the bolometric (i.e., integrated over the electromagnetic spectrum) flux to that received from the host star.
+where $A_{\rm g}$ is the geometric albedo in the \textit{TESS} passband, which quantifies the reflectivity of a planet relative to that of a Lambertian disk and differs from the Bond albedo, $A_{\rm B}$, which is the ratio of the reflected bolometric flux to that received from the host star.

 The brightness of an ultra-hot Jupiter in the infrared is dominated by its thermal emission.
-However, it may get an increasing contribution from reflection at shorter wavelengths, such as those probed by TESS.
-A nonzero value for the Bond albedo causes some of the incident light to be reflected and the effective temperature of the planet to be reduced at fixed semi-major axis.

-Another process with which the dayside effective temperature of a planet can be reduced is heat recirculation.
-If unequal irradiation from the star causes zonal winds on the surface, heat can be transported from the dayside to the nightside, partially homogenizing the temperature across the exoplanet.
+However, it may get an increasing contribution from reflection at shorter wavelengths, such as those probed by \textit{TESS}.
+Reflection of incident light causes the equivalent temperature of the planet to be reduced at fixed stellar radius and orbital semi-major axis.
+Another process with which the dayside equivalent temperature of a planet can be reduced is heat recirculation from the dayside to the nightside, which can partially homogenize the temperature distribution across the exoplanet.